SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 First the Solace JMS API must be given a location of a trust store file so that it can verify the credentials of the Solace message broker server certificate during connection establishment.
 This parameter takes a URL or Path to the trust store file.

 Specifying a value for the parameter ‘Solace_JMS_SSL_TrustStore’ is accomplished by modifying the Solace J2C custom property ‘ExtendedProps’.
-The value for the property is comprised of a semi-colon separated list of Solace JMS parameters.
+The value for the property is comprised of a semicolon-separated list of Solace JMS parameters.

 ```
 Solace_JMS_SSL_TrustStore=___Path_or_URL___